Lewis County is named for Meriwether Lewis, who was co-captain of the Lewis and Clark Expedition.

 Contractor: Leo Gilnett of Longview

-Description: The building faces north and is a four story red colored brick structure.
+Description: The building faces north and is a four story red colored brick and concrete structure.
+The building is located in the center of Chehalis on the south side of the courthouse.
 The east section projects north to the street line.
 The roof iline is flat.
-The building is located across from the courthouse.
 An addition was constructed in 1995.
 In 2003, the building was renovated.
 The architect was Norman Ptaff.